 - 1 cup unsweetened shaved coconut

-- Preheat oven to 300*F. Line a large baking sheet with parchment paper or a Silpat baking liner.
+- Preheat oven to 300°F. Line a large baking sheet with parchment paper.

 - In a large bowl, combine oats, chia seeds, hemp seeds, flax seeds, and macadamia nuts.
-In a smaller bowl, mix together remaining ingredients (except coconut flakes) and stir until fully incorporated.
+In a smaller bowl, mix together remaining ingredients and stir until fully incorporated.
 Pour wet ingredients into dry ingredients and stir together until the dry ingredients are completely coated.

 - Pour mixture onto prepared pan and spread into an even layer.
-Bake for 30 minutes, stirring every ten minutes to ensure even cooking.
-After 20 minutes, add in the coconut flakes (they'll burn if you leave them in the whole time).
-Let finish cooking for last ten minutes.
+Bake for 30-40 minutes, stirring every fifteen minutes to ensure even cooking.
 Remove from oven and allow to cool entirely (I like to press mine down a bit right when it gets out of the oven so I get chunky granola, depends on your preference).
-When it's fully cooled, store in an airtight container for up to a month, if it lasts that long!
+When it's fully cooled, store in an airtight container for up to a month.